mitkan191003/giftgen-infra/README.md

 That still satisfies the “no kubectl bootstrap steps” requirement while keeping Terraform predictable.

 Cleanup is no longer modeled as a Terraform-managed EventBridge or Lambda path.
-The intended scheduled cleanup path is an ArgoCD-managed Kubernetes `CronJob` that will live with the other application manifests.
+The intended scheduled cleanup path is an ArgoCD-managed Kubernetes `CronJob` that lives in the backend Helm release.

 ## Intended Apply Order